1. Manufacturing consent

 To validate their point they identify a set of variables (that they call filters) that influence the creation of news content, favoring narratives that align with corporate and governmental agendas.

-The final filter is fear ideology, a cohesive and self-perpetuating fuzzy creed that serves as the Face of Evil.
+Chomsky and Herman use fear ideology to refer to a cohesive and self-perpetuating fuzzy creed that serves as the Face of Evil.
 It aids media organizations in presenting news in a manner that opposes the fear ideology and helps brand the radicals.
 In the initial edition of the book, the fear ideology was identified as anticommunism, while in the 2002 revised version, it took the form of the war on terror.

 Through case studies, Chomsky and Herman illustrate how these filters operate, shaping the news and limiting the diversity of perspectives presented to the public.